Everyone has the right to live somewhere safe and be protected from the elements.

 For further information

 Home Group are the fifth largest housing association in the the UK and are primarily based in the North East and Newcastle area.
-Through their Stonham service, Home Group also offer the largest care and support service in the UK, to help adults take control of their lives.
-Stonham can support clients with a range of needs, from substance abuse to homelessness.
+Home Group are also one of the largest providers of supported living services in the UK, to help support vulnerable people who have a variety of short term needs, including homelessness and domestic abuse.

 Action for Children offers support to the most vulnerable and neglected children and young people in the UK, including information on youth homelessness and accommodation.